Hellenistic period: Sport

 Throughout the Hellenistic period, several sports were practiced and promoted across the different cities and kingdoms of the time.
+Sport was culturally associated as a major compositional component of the "Hellenic self-image" and the participation in athleticism was seen as an important civic quality for representing one's homeland or city-state.
+During this period, this Hellenic perception on sport would go on to spread throughout the Hellenistic world.
+One contrast to the classical period is that the increased fluidity of citizenship and civic identity during the Hellenistic period meant that there arose a greater emphasis on honoring the philanthropic sponsors of athletic festivals rather than the athletes themselves, observed by the "scarcity of Hellenistic honorific decrees praising athletes" as highlighted by Antiopi Argyriou-Casmeridis.

 Hunting was both a favorite pastime of the Macedonian kings and nobles of that age and a favorite subject for paintings.
-In Egypt, the Ptolemaic kings sponsored new athletic festivals, and subsidize ‘Egyptian’ or ‘Alexandrian’ athletes at major competitions.
+In Egypt, the Ptolemaic kings sponsored new athletic festivals, and subsidize 'Egyptian' or 'Alexandrian' athletes at major competitions.
 Egyptian kings also provided funds for athletic facilities to be built, which housed ephebic education and encouraged citizens to partake in gymnasium classes.
 Ptolemaic and other Hellenistic royals often competed at athletic competitions like The Olympics or other Panathenaic games.

-Females during the Hellenistic period were often given opportunities to show off they athletic abilities in similar ways to men.
-In Egypt, Ptolemaic females were well known in terms of court, and during equestrian competitions.
-Despite females being banned from watching sports and events like the male Olympics, in Hellenistic Empires, female sport (especially equestrian sport) flourished.
+Women during the Hellenistic period were often given opportunities to show off their athletic abilities in similar ways to men.
+In Egypt, Ptolemaic women were well known in terms of court, and during equestrian competitions.
+Despite women being banned from watching sports and events like the male Olympics, in Hellenistic Empires, female sport (especially equestrian sport) flourished.
 Discoveries of poems in 2001 depicted eighteen different wins for equestrian sport.
 These wins took place at competitions like Olympia and Athens, and all originated from the royal court.
 Several of these wins resulted from women and confirmed the desires and self-representation of Hellenistic rulers as they tried to influence the Greek World.

 Other forms of leisure activities included public presentations and demonstrations.
 These performances were often orchestrated by the royals for their own enjoyment.
 It is noted that these events were catered for both the female and male audiences.
 These events would often contain displays of exotic animals and other paraphernalia that aided to display their wealth and the territories that they controlled.
-While empires during the Hellenistic period ruled, they witnessed “expansion of ‘crown’ or ‘Iso-’ (equal to) major athletic festivals”.
+While empires during the Hellenistic period ruled, they witnessed "expansion of 'crown' or 'Iso-' (equal to) major athletic festivals".
 This movement as well as the public displays for royalty were both trends what would continue into the Roman Empire.